Isissss/Data-SCI-02/README.md

 - Linking this to external devices so that the temperature can be regulated based on the data measured by this device, as well as the ventilation

 ### Sources
-During this project I've used several website and sources to create my code.
+During this project I've used several websites and sources to create my code.
 I have gathered information from:
 - <a href="https://docs.python-requests.org/en/master/user/quickstart/">Requests Python docs</a>
 - <a href="https://www.raspberrypi-spy.co.uk/2017/09/dht11-temperature-and-humidity-sensor-raspberry-pi/">DHT11 Temperature and Humidity Sensor and the Raspberry Pi</a>
 - <a href="https://nl.mathworks.com/help/thingspeak/writedata.html;jsessionid=57ca7fb5ff69ea6dab8a95847248">Mathworks ThingSpeak writedata documentation</a>